snudatalab/DivMF/README.md

 | Epinions-15 | 5,531 | 4,286 | 186,995 | [Link](http://www.trustlet.org/downloaded_epinions.html) |
 | Movielens-10M | 69.878 | 10,677 | 10,000,054 | [Link](https://grouplens.org/datasets/movielens/1m/) |
 | Movielens-1M | 6,040 | 3,706 | 1,000,209 | [Link](https://grouplens.org/datasets/movielens/1m/) |

+## License
+This software may be used only for non-commercial purposes (e.g., research evaluation) in universities.
+Please contact Prof. U Kang (ukang@snu.ac.kr) if you want to use it for other purposes or use it in places other than universities.